 Bags and Backpacks

-- Ikea packing cubes (both) These were € 6.00 for the set and work okay.
-I use the double sided cube (35×25 cm) for my clothing and the regular cube (35×25 cm) for the baby’s clothing.
+4 Set Packing Cubes,Travel Luggage Packing Organizers with Laundry Bag Purple I don’t actually have the packing cubes you see here but I want them because they are purple.
+I have a cheap set of Ikea packing cubes.
+They were € 6.00 for the set and work okay.
+I use the double sided cube (35×25 cm) for my clothing and the regular cube (35×25 cm) for L.N’s clothing.
 The smaller cube (25×16 cm) is perfect for cables and chargers.
 The large (43×23 cm) bag holds my shoes.
 Lots of people recommend the Eagle Creek Pack-It Cubes as well.

 - Laptop (Micheal) HP Pavilion 15-ac018na, 15.6 inch

 - Phone We both have an unlocked iPhone 4s in an Otterbox Defender case.
 Best case I’ve found.
 I’ve dropped my phone hundreds of times.
 My child has even thrown it against the wall when he was a toddler and it is still okay.

 - GP Powerbank Portable USB Charger – recharges iPhone quickly.
 The model I have does not have an on/off switch so it won’t accidently switch on in your bag.